Northeastern United States

 The Northeastern United States (also referred to as the Northeast, the East Coast, (Note: The term "East Coast" is often used to refer to the Northeastern megalopolis.
-'East Coast' primarily refers to the region between Washington D.C. in the south and Boston in the north.) or the American Northeast) is one of the four census regions defined by the United States Census Bureau.
+"East Coast" primarily refers to the region between Washington, DC, in the south and Boston in the north.) or the American Northeast) form one of the four census regions defined by the United States Census Bureau.
 Located on the Atlantic coast of North America, the region borders Canada to its north, the Southern United States to its south, the Midwestern United States to its west, and the Atlantic Ocean to its east.

 The Northeast is one of the four regions defined by the U.S. Census Bureau for the collection and analysis of statistics.
-The Census Bureau defines the region as including the six New England states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, and three lower North-Eastern states of New Jersey, New York, and Pennsylvania.
+The Census Bureau defines the region as including the six New England states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, and three lower Northeast states of New Jersey, New York, and Pennsylvania.
 Some expanded definitions of the region include Mid-Atlantic locations such as Delaware, Maryland, Northern Virginia, and Washington, D.C.

-The region is the base for the Northeast megalopolis, which includes many of the nation's largest metropolitan areas, including Boston, New York City, and Philadelphia.
+The region is the base for the Northeast megalopolis, which includes many of the nation's largest metropolitan areas, including New York City, Philadelphia, and Boston.
 The megalopolis makes up 67% of the region's total population of 57,609,148.
 The gross domestic product of the region was $5.1 trillion as of 2022 and contains some of the most developed states based on the Human Development Index, with every state above the national average.
 It is also the most densely populated region in the United States, with 320 /mi2.
 The U.S. Census Bureau defines the Northeast United States as having a total area of 181324 mi2, making it the smallest region of the United States by total area.
+The coastal waters of the Northeast megalopolis constitute one of the fastest-warming urban ocean shorelines in the world.